Nike-Inc/cerberus-archaius-client/README.md

 enables dynamic runtime properties from multiple configuration sources such as URLs, JDBC, and Amazon DynamoDB.

 To learn more about Cerberus, please visit the [Cerberus website](http://engineering.nike.com/cerberus/).

+# Deprecation Notice 10/14/2021
+As of October 2021 the Cerberus team has decided to deprecate the Cerberus Archaius Client.
+This repository will be archived and marked as read-only.
+You are free to continue using the client if it serves your purposes but no support will be provided from now on.

 ## Publishing Notice 3/17/2021
 As of spring 2021, JFrog has decided to sunset Bintray and JCenter.